 What does Cindy mean?

-Cindy \ci(n)-dy\ as a girls' name is pronounced SIN-dee.
-It is of English and Greek origin, and the meaning of Cindy is "from Mount Kynthos".
 A pet form of Cynthia, and less often, of Latin Lucinda meaning "light".
 Now commonly used as an independent name.
 It is sometimes used as a short form of the unrelated fairy-tale heroine's name Cinderella.
 Model Cindy Crawford; singer Cyndi Lauper.

 Cindy is a very prominent first name for females (#113 out of 4276, Top 3%) but an unusual last name for all people.
-(2000 U.S. Census)
+(2000 U.S. Demographics)

-Displayed below is the baby name popularity of Cindy for girls.
-Cindy was first listed in 1940-1949 and reached its apex rank of #48 in the U.S. during 1960-1969, and is at #710 presently.
-(2014 Birth Statistics)
+Displayed below is the baby name history of Cindy for girls.
+Cindy was first listed in 1940-1949 and reached its apex rank of #48 in the U.S. in the 1960s, and is at #710 presently.
+(2014 U.S. SSA Records)